Masters Tournament: 1960s–1970s

 The Big Three of Arnold Palmer, Gary Player, and Jack Nicklaus dominated the Masters from 1960 through 1978, winning the event 11 times between them during that span.
 After winning by one stroke in 1958, Palmer won by one stroke again in 1960 in memorable circumstances.
 Trailing Ken Venturi by one shot in the 1960 event, Palmer made birdies on the last two holes to prevail.
 Palmer would go on to win another two Masters in 1962 and 1964.

 Nicklaus emerged in the early 1960s and served as a rival to the popular Palmer.
 Nicklaus won his first green jacket in 1963, defeating Tony Lema by one stroke.
 Two years later, he shot a then-course record of 271 (17 under par) for his second Masters win, leading Bobby Jones to say that Nicklaus played "a game with which I am not familiar."
 The next year, Nicklaus won his third green jacket in a grueling 18-hole playoff against Tommy Jacobs and Gay Brewer.
 This made Nicklaus the first player to win consecutive Masters.
 He won again in 1972 by three strokes.
 In 1975, Nicklaus won by one stroke in a close contest with Tom Weiskopf and Johnny Miller in one of the most exciting Masters to date.

 Player became the first non-American to win the Masters in 1961, beating Palmer, the defending champion, by one stroke when Palmer double-bogeyed the final hole.
 In 1974, he won again by two strokes.
 After not winning a tournament on the U.S. PGA tour for nearly four years, and at the age of 42, Player won his third and final Masters in 1978 by one stroke over three players.
-Player currently shares (with Fred Couples) the record of making 23 consecutive cuts, and has played in a record 52 Masters.
+Player is second in consecutive cuts made with 23 straight (tied with Fred Couples), and has played in a record 52 Masters.

 A controversial ending to the Masters occurred in 1968.
 Argentine champion Roberto De Vicenzo signed his scorecard (attested by playing partner Tommy Aaron) incorrectly recording him as making a par 4 instead of a birdie 3 on the 17th hole of the final round.
 According to the rules of golf, if a player signs a scorecard (thereby attesting to its veracity) that records a score on a hole higher than what he actually made on the hole, the player receives the higher score for that hole.
 This extra stroke cost De Vicenzo a chance to be in an 18-hole Monday playoff with Bob Goalby, who won the green jacket.
 De Vicenzo's mistake led to the famous quote, "What a stupid I am."

 In 1975, Lee Elder became the first African American to play in the Masters, doing so 15 years before Augusta National admitted its first black member, Ron Townsend, as a result of the Shoal Creek Controversy.